JetBrains/kotlin-web-site/docs/topics/basic-syntax.md

 [//]: # (title: Basic syntax)

 A collection of basic syntax elements with examples.
-At the bottom of every section, you'll find a link to a detailed description of the related topic.
+At the end of every section, you'll find a link to a detailed description of the related topic.

 You can also learn all the Kotlin essentials with a free [Kotlin Basics track](https://hyperskill.org/tracks/18)